Half Moon, Herne Hill: History

 The poet and writer Dylan Thomas lived locally on Milkwood Road and used to drink at The Half Moon.
 Writer A.F.
 Churchward-Tinsley, writing in a Welsh magazine in 1959, first drew the connection between Dylan Thomas and the Half Moon.
 He interviewed Dylan's friend, sculptor and London Welsh rugby player, Evan Samuel, who recounts how, "Dylan used to come to watch the London Welsh games, and when, after the match, the teams would gather, as rugger clubs do, for a few pints at the old Half Moon Hotel at Herne Hill, Dylan would be there adding lustre to the gathering.
 He was a great conversationalist".

 London Welsh Rugby Football Club had their home at the nearby Herne Hill Velodrome for over 40 years after World War I, where "alcohol was not permitted by the Dulwich College landlords".
 The club adopted the Half Moon pub, with player Vivian Jenkins recalling, "If I had been given a fiver for every time I sang Sospan Fach or Calon Lan at the old 'Half Moon' near Herne Hill Station in my playing days in the thirties I should be a millionaire!"

-On 5 May 1969, The Daily Mirror reports the story of builder Alec Graham, 40, who got into a fight with a drinking pal just before closing time at the Half Moon, which resulted in his ear being entirely severed.
+On 5 May 1969, The Daily Mirror reported the story of builder Alec Graham, 40, who got into a fight with a drinking pal just before closing time at the Half Moon, which resulted in his ear being entirely severed.
 Alec's ear was handed to him by the pub landlord, Bert Hyland, whereupon he groaned, "I don't want it", before popping it into a dustbin.
 Alec later went to hospital to be treated, his ear was retrieved after doctors called for a police search, and successfully sewn back on.
 The landlord, Bert Hyland, was a former champion boxer, who won the Irish Middleweight title in June 1949.
 "It wasn't a serious fight" said Mr. Hyland, "Alec put the lock on this chap, who reached up and tore off his ear.
 I picked it up and handed it to Alec and told him to get it sewn back on".
 Alec is reported as saying afterwards, "I feel a bit groggy.
 Now I just want to forget about it.
 I've shaken hands with my friend".